Denis Johnson: Personal life

 Johnson was twice divorced and lived with his third wife, Cindy Lee, in Phoenix, Arizona, at the time of his death.
 They also shared a home in Idaho.
 Johnson had three children, two of whom he homeschooled; in October 1997, he wrote an article for the website Salon in defense of homeschooling.

-For most of his twenties, Johnson was addicted to drugs and alcohol and did not do much writing.
-In 1978, he moved back to his parents' home in Scottsdale, Arizona, to sober up and find direction.
+For most of his 20s, Johnson was addicted to drugs and alcohol and did not do much writing.
+In 1978, he moved to his parents' home in Scottsdale, Arizona to sober up and find direction.
 He stopped drinking alcohol in 1978 and quit recreational drugs in 1983.

 In his essay "Bikers for Jesus," Johnson described himself as "a Christian convert, but one of the airy, sophisticated kind."